Op-amp Tutorial Includes:

 Introduction Op amp gain Bandwidth Op amp slew rate Offset null Input impedance Output impedance Current feedback op amp Understanding specifications How to choose an op amp Op amp circuits summary

 Operational amplifier circuit input impedance is important for a variety of reasons.
 It determines the loading on the previous stage, and also the impedance along with the lowest frequencies required determines the value of any coupling capacitor needed.

 In view of this.
-It is necessary to understand the input impedance of the operational amplifier circuit, so that the required circuit design decisions can be made.
+It is necessary to understand the input impedance of the operational amplifier circuit, so that the required electronic circuit design decisions can be made.

 Op amp input impedance basics